Train seat: Transverse seating (Cross seats)

-Cross seats or transverse seats refers to seats oriented across the width of the car.
-Since this style emphasizes passenger comfort, it is often used for long-distance inter-city routes, high-speed rails, and tourist railways.
+Transverse seats, also known as cross seats, are oriented across the width of the carriage.
+Since this style emphasizes passenger comfort, it is often used for long-distance inter-city routes and high-speed rail services.

-Cross seats can be classified into fixed cross seats, rotating cross seats, and flip-over cross seats.
-Fixed cross seats include box seats and fixed unidirectional seats.
+Transverse seats can be classified into fixed transverse seats, rotating transverse seats, and flip-over transverse seats.
+Fixed transverse seats include box seats and fixed unidirectional seats.